themattrosen/cute_dsp/README.md

 ## Implemented Features

 ### Lowpass Filtering
-Uses a second order Butterworth filter with a 6dB per octave rolloff.
+Uses a second order Butterworth filter with a 6dB per octave rolloff, with added resonance.

 ### Highpass Filtering
-Uses a second order Butterworth filter with a 6dB per octave rolloff, converted from the lowpass filter equation.
+Uses a second order Butterworth filter with a 6dB per octave rolloff, converted from the lowpass filter equation, without resonance.

 ### Echo Filtering
 Uses two ring buffers for delay of input and output samples.
 There are three designable parameters: